reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 ### with Spring Boot Auto Configuration

-With Spring Boot it does most of the configuration automatically, so we can focus on building the listeners and producing the messages.
-It also gives the option to override the default configs through `application.properties`.
+Spring Boot does most of the configuration automatically, so we can focus on building the listeners and producing the messages.
+It also provides the option to override the default configs through `application.properties`.

 ## Creating Kafka Topics